Classic & Modern Tokyo

-Upon arriving at either one of Tokyo’s international airports, Narita or Haneda, you will be met your personal tour guide, whisked into a well appointed car, and expediently delivered to your luxury hotel in the heart of Tokyo.
-After all, the last thing you want to deal with after a long flight is hassle with getting to your hotel!
-(Travel Time: 85min from Narita, 40min from Haneda)
+You’ll be whisked into a well-appointed car and expediently delivered to your luxury hotel in the heart of Tokyo.
+After all, the last thing you want to deal with after a long flight is the hassle of getting to your hotel!
+(Travel Time: 85 min from Narita, 40 min from Haneda.)

-After check-in, allowing for good weather, you are invited to enjoy a peaceful stroll around the Imperial Palace Garden and the nearby, more modern areas of Tokyo and the Ginza at your leisure.
+After check-in, allowing for good weather, you are invited to enjoy a peaceful stroll around the Imperial Palace Garden and the nearby, more modern areas of Tokyo at your leisure.

 Examples of hotels selections in Tokyo: